-An exhibition called Unseen Labor is on display in the UMass Science and Engineering Library during the Spring 2022 semester.
-Unseen Labor is an international library community-organizing embroidery project, curated by the creator of this guide!
+An exhibition called Unseen Labor was on display in the UMass Science and Engineering Library during the Spring 2022 semester.
+Unseen Labor was an international library community-organizing embroidery project, curated by the creator of this guide!
 Submissions came from cataloging and metadata librarians from 19 US states, 1 Canadian province and the UK.
-Read on to see and hear the messages these librarians had about their work, metadata creation and unseen labor:
+Check out the book to see and hear the messages these librarians had about their work, metadata creation and unseen labor:

 The Oxford Dictionary defines metadata as "data whose purpose is to describe and give information about other data."
 While one can read this definition and make sense of the words, what exactly does it mean?
 It's not a particularly useful definition.
 It's probably more useful to learn about where metadata comes from and what it does.